WoodyLinwc/Fundamental-Sorting-Algorithm/README.md

-# Brute Force Sorting Algorithm
+# Brute Force and Divide Conquer Sorting Algorithm

 I want to make a single java file that contains fundamental sorting algorithms, so people can actually download it to the local machine and run it without any editing.